kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

 Ensure that your website is based on the above design elements and you will have a good looking, minimal design which does not distract from your work.

 ## Maintainability
+If you've ever maintained any sort of code base, you would know that the ease of modification of the code is what is usually a large barrier.
+In other words, if it's a huge burden to add a piece of code to the code base, you probably won't want to go near the code very often.
+This is why high maintainability of your website is something which should be established early in the development process.

+With Gatsby, this is easy.
+I'll give you a really high level overview of how it works:

+You can specify one or multiple datasources - such as a CMS like Wordpress, simple files in markdown format, and other data in the form of JSON, YAML, CSV, or APIs.
+You can then query these datasources and pull them into your code in a structured manner.
+This can be useful if you want to automate adding posts, projects, or images to your website.

+Let me give you a concrete example of a markdown file which contains project information.